LukGit/mod5-golf-bucket-list-client/README.md

 User can check off a bucket list item on the item detail page after he/she has played a course.
 After entering a date and a scrore, the saved bucket list item cannot be removed.
 User can also elect to share the result of the event with friends via email with one or more email addresses (separated by comma) and click the mail button.

+A profile edit page is added to allow user to include all their clubs with carry distance.
+This is to be used in the future to suggest club selection based on distance to flag.

 ## Technical Notes

 In order to use Google Maps, all components must be first imported from google-map-reacts: